Virtual Private Cloud

 - can be used with Private Google Access for on-premises hosts

-- Cloud VPN HA
+- HA VPN

 - provides a high-available and secure connection between the on-premises and the VPC network through an IPsec VPN connection in a single region